 Frying pans or skillets have flat bottoms, sloped sides, a shallow depth, and do not come with lids.
 They feature one long, straight handle to make maneuverability around the stovetop or into the oven easy and painless.

 This design makes Frying Pans perfect for any number of kitchen tasks, particularly for quick cooking techniques that don’t require holding in moisture, like a fast sauté, searing meat, or frying eggs.
 They can be constructed out of a variety of materials, including Non Stick, Stainless Clad, or Carbon Steel.

 Although you can technically use a Saute Pan for a skillet’s job and vice versa, that doesn’t mean you should.
 Both pans are extremely versatile and can be used for a wide variety of tasks in the kitchen beyond just sautéeing and frying.
 First, you’ll need to determine exactly what your recipe calls for so you can choose the best pan for the job.

 Saute Pans are a better choice for slower-paced meals that need more time to cook and less hands-on stirring or flipping, especially those that involve working with a lot of liquid.
 When you simmer sauce or ratatouille, the Saute Pan will keep the moisture locked in and prevent any sauce spilling over its sides.

-Skillets are best used for quick-cooking techniques that require you to be present with a spatula the entire time.
-If you're frying up breakfast, choosing a skillet with sloped sides will allow you to flip your eggs and pancakes with ease.
-They're also perfect for searing a steak with high heat.
+Skillets are best used for quick-cooking methods that require you to be actively at the stove, spatula in hand the entire time.
+If you're frying up breakfast, choosing a skillet with sloped sides will allow you to scramble eggs and flip pancakes with ease without retaining any moisture.
+They're also perfect for searing a steak over high heat.